 Manufacturer: Banci srl, Via Ponchielli, 27 – 50137 Scandicci (Florence) Italy.

 Other versions: This Banci flowers and oak leaves flush mount was produced in several variations.
 Often used as a wall lamp.
-This flush mount and some varieties are still in production.
+This sunburst style flush mount and several varieties are still in production.
 This lamp is model 73.8009.
 You can find it in the “Superclassic” catalogue online.
 A version with red glass leaves can be found over here.

 Founded in 1899 by Giuseppe Banci in the historic center of Florence, Italy.
 Initially started as glass-makers, the company soon began with the restoration of chandeliers in iron, crystal and glass, or the antiquarians of the Santo Spirito neighbourhood in the city.